sahilchess/pixeldust/submissions/TempMatrix/README.md

 Please remove the Order Number Silkscreen from my PCB in the options area.
 Thanks!

 <!-- Uncomment the line below if you need a soldering iron -->
-⚠️ I would like to solder my PixelDust project and solder other projects because my old soldering iron blasted and gave me a burn and my parents aren't buying me one, so I would need a soldering iron.
+⚠️ I would like to solder my PixelDust project and solder other projects because my old soldering iron blasted and gave me a burn and my parents aren't buying me one, so I would need a soldering iron(hotplate not iron, edited).

 Describe your board in 2-3 sentences.
 What are you making?
 What will it do?
 Please add a lot of pictures here!!